Amgen (NASDAQ:AMGN) Issues FY 2021 Earnings Guidance

 Amgen (NASDAQ:AMGN) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $16.500-$17.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $16.430.
 The company issued revenue guidance of $25.80 billion-$26.20 billion, compared to the consensus revenue estimate of $26.01 billion.

-Several research firms recently commented on AMGN.
-Daiwa Capital Markets lowered shares of Amgen from an outperform rating to a neutral rating and set a $220.00 price target on the stock. in a research report on Thursday, September 23rd.
-Royal Bank of Canada reduced their target price on shares of Amgen from $217.00 to $216.00 and set a sector perform rating on the stock in a research note on Wednesday, November 3rd.
-SVB Leerink reduced their target price on shares of Amgen from $234.00 to $216.00 and set a market perform rating on the stock in a research note on Wednesday, November 3rd.
-William Blair reissued a hold rating on shares of Amgen in a research note on Friday, September 17th.
-Finally, Mizuho assumed coverage on shares of Amgen in a report on Friday, September 10th.
-They issued a hold rating and a $222.00 price objective for the company.
+Several analysts have recently issued reports on the stock.
+Mizuho began coverage on shares of Amgen in a research report on Friday, September 10th.
+They issued a hold rating and a $222.00 target price on the stock.
+William Blair reaffirmed a hold rating on shares of Amgen in a research note on Friday, September 17th.
+SVB Leerink reduced their price target on shares of Amgen from $234.00 to $216.00 and set a market perform rating on the stock in a research note on Wednesday, November 3rd.
+Robert W. Baird reissued a sell rating on shares of Amgen in a research note on Thursday, October 28th.
+Finally, Oppenheimer dropped their price objective on shares of Amgen from $277.00 to $272.00 and set an outperform rating for the company in a report on Monday, November 1st.
 Two research analysts have rated the stock with a sell rating, nine have given a hold rating and seven have assigned a buy rating to the company.
 According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $241.81.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, December 8th.
-Shareholders of record on Tuesday, November 16th will be given a $1.76 dividend.
-This represents a $7.04 dividend on an annualized basis and a yield of 3.28%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 8th.
+Stockholders of record on Tuesday, November 16th will be paid a dividend of $1.76 per share.
+This represents a $7.04 annualized dividend and a dividend yield of 3.28%.
 The ex-dividend date is Monday, November 15th.
-Amgen’s dividend payout ratio (DPR) is 72.50%.
+Amgen’s dividend payout ratio (DPR) is presently 72.50%.

-A hedge fund recently raised its stake in Amgen stock.
-Morgan Stanley increased its position in shares of Amgen Inc. (NASDAQ:AMGN) by 0.8% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 10,040,932 shares of the medical research company’s stock after acquiring an additional 80,922 shares during the quarter.
-Morgan Stanley owned about 1.77% of Amgen worth $2,447,476,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 74.95% of the company’s stock.
+A hedge fund recently bought a new stake in Amgen stock.
+OLD Mission Capital LLC bought a new stake in Amgen Inc. (NASDAQ:AMGN) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor bought 940 shares of the medical research company’s stock, valued at approximately $239,000.
+74.95% of the stock is owned by institutional investors.

 About Amgen